MLOpsGroup23/MLOps-Project/README.md

 Exam project for the MLOps course at DTU

+## Project description
+### Goal
+We will use various machine learning DevOps tools to create and test models for classification of the Fashion MNIST dataset.
+### Framework
+We plan to use [Pytorch Lightning](https://lightning.ai/).
+### Data
+The [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) is a dataset consisting of 28x28 greyscale images belonging to one of 10 classes.
+The dataset is already split into a training set of 60,000 images and a test set of 10,000 images.
+### Model
+Initially, we will use [ResNet](https://pytorch.org/vision/main/models/resnet.html) as a baseline model and then we will experiment with other models.
+For example using VAE encoders with a linear classification head.

 ## Project structure

 The directory structure of the project looks like this: